weblicht/curb/components/GenericForms/README.md

     server, if there was one (whether the request was successful or not)
   - `reset`: a callback that you can invoke to clear the form state
+  - `setState`: a callback that lets you set your own state values in the `formState`.
+It works the same as `setState` in React class components.

 ### The input fields on the form